Warehouse Optimization Using Technology

 1. Leverage the Power of a WMS

-Initial implementation can be a cumbersome undertaking, but once a WMS is in place, the time and cost savings are invaluable.
+Initial implementation can be cumbersome, but once a WMS is in place, the time and cost savings are invaluable.
 Most WMS can house all details of a warehouse’s operations, giving complete visibility to managers of everything from inventory status to warehouse layout to employee effectiveness.
-The data they capture can be placed in reports for more accurate forecasting and business decision-making.
+The data captured can be reported for more accurate forecasting and business decision-making.

 2. Upgrade to Modern, Innovative Equipment

-The equipment your company uses in your warehouse makes a significant difference in how your warehouse performs.
-While you may already have a fair amount of equipment in use, consider the current performance and age of that equipment.
+The equipment your company uses makes a significant difference in how your warehouse performs.
+Consider the current performance and age of that equipment.
 Is it still performing to specification?
 Are employees using that equipment experiencing any issues?
 Does that equipment still provide business value?

 If you have any doubts about your equipment in these areas, it may be time to upgrade or even outright replace them.
 The advantages of upgrading include better security (which should always be a top priority), faster performance, better ergonomics for warehouse employees, as well as better compatibility with operating systems that allow certain functions to be done on mobile devices.
-Wearables are a great example of an equipment upgrade that might be useful to your organization in this area.
+Wearables are a great example of an equipment upgrade that exemplifies warehouse optimization using technology.

 3. Stay Connected

 It may seem like a no-brainer, but pay attention to wireless connectivity.
 Using mobile digital products and services only works if the connectivity within your facility is strong.
-As employees move around racking and your warehouse configuration changes, it could disrupt connectivity, which in turn will affect all Internet-based tools and devices and hit productivity hard.
+As employees move around racking and your warehouse configuration changes, it could disrupt connectivity, which in turn will affect all Internet-based tools and devices.
+This can hit productivity hard.

 Start with a site survey to determine the effectiveness of your wireless network.
-These can give heat maps of wireless connectivity and pinpoint weak spots, holes, and interference.
-Make sure to incorporate ongoing assessments, particularly if new equipment, racking, or reconfigurations come into play.
+These provide heat maps of wireless connectivity and pinpoint weak spots, holes and interference.
+Make sure to incorporate ongoing assessments, particularly if new equipment, racking or reconfigurations come into play.

 4. Manage Mobile Assets Through Automated Lockers

-Warehouses invest a ton of money in equipment like scanners, mobile devices, and radios.
-However, sometimes things happen, and the technology goes missing or isn’t charged.
-Having an automated locker system in place can help protect those investments and keep them in the hands of employees when they need them.
+Warehouses invest a ton of money in equipment like scanners, mobile devices and radios.
+However, sometimes things happen and the technology goes missing or isn’t charged in time for the start of a shift.
+Having an automated locker system in place protects those investments and keeps them in the hands of employees when they need them.

-Pairing these types of lockers with a platform like ServiceHub by TRG gives warehouses complete information on what the deployment is and how many devices are supposed to be onsite, what’s in a repair facility, and what’s due for an upgrade.
-ServiceHub gives insight reports detailing service call logs, history, and status, giving full transparency and awareness of hardware fleet and repair operations.
+Pairing these types of lockers with a platform like a platform like ServiceHub by TRG gives warehouses complete information on the entire scope ofdeployment.
+Learnhow many devices are onsite, what’s in a repair facility, and what’s due for an upgrade.
+ServiceHub provides insight reports detailing service call logs, history and status, giving full transparency and awareness of the entire hardware fleet and repair operations.

 5. Upgrade to the Next Generation of Your Equipment

-Often, companies look to upgrade their handheld or vehicle-mount computer when it nears end-of-service.
-This is actually an excellent time to consider not just an upgrade, but a change in operations overall.
-When a device is nearing its end, it’s a good opportunity to consider other technologies like robots, voice, and RFID.
+Companies often look to upgrade their handheld or vehicle-mounted computers when it nears end-of-service.
+This is an excellent time to consider not just an upgrade, but a change in operations overall.
+When a device is nearing its end, it’s a good opportunity to consider warehouse optimization using technology like robots, voice and RFID.

 Robots are the hot ticket item these days, with the ability to automate warehouse operations such as picking, sorting, and scanning.
-Having a fleet of robots on hand can help mitigate employee safety risks, reduce errors, speed up processes, and deliver significant long-term cost savings.
+Having a fleet of robots on hand helps mitigate employee safety risks, reduce errors, speed up processes and deliver significant long-term cost savings.
 Robotic equipment often uses artificial intelligence (AI) for continuous machine learning, finding the path of least resistance and real-time optimization.

-Pricing has become much more affordable, and user interfaces are simpler than they were several years ago, making robotics an achievable solution for optimizing warehouse operations.
+Pricing has become much more affordable, and user interfaces are simpler than they were several years ago, making robotics an achievable solution for warehouse optimization using technology.
 Taking advantage of mobility-as-a-service (MaaS) options available from some third-party suppliers can make for an even more affordable solution.